Online Algorithms to Schedule a Proportionate Flexible Flow Shop of Batching Machines: Optimal Online Algorithm for Two Stages

 At stage $S_1$, jobs are started only at starting instants.
 At each starting instant, as many jobs are started as possible, i.e., the minimum of $m_1b_1$ and the number of available jobs.
 The machines of $S_2$ stay idle until time $t$ and are scheduled according to the Never-Wait algorithm afterwards. \end{definition}

 Next, we prove three lemmas that help to show \mbox{$\varphi$-competitiveness}.
-In the following, let $c_{1j}$ and $c_{2j}$, $j\in[n]$, be the completion times produced by the $t$-Switch algorithm and let $c^*_{1j}$, $c^*_{2j}$, $j\in[n]$, be the lower bound of Section \ref{Sec:LowerBound}.
+In the following, let $c_{1j}$ and $c_{2j}$, $j\in[n]$, be the completion times produced by the $t$-Switch algorithm and let $c^*_{1j}$, $c^*_{2j}$, $j\in[n]$, be the lower bounds of Section \ref{Sec:LowerBound}.

 \begin{lemma} For all $j\in[n]$, it holds that $c_{1j}\leq c^*_{1j} + p_1$. \end{lemma} \begin{proof} We use induction on $j$.
 Fix a job index $j\in[n]$.
 Note that $J_j$ is started at the starting instant $\tau= c_{1j}-p_1$.
 Let $\tau^\prime=c_{1j}-2p_1$ be the previous starting instant.
 First, suppose that $r_j > \tau^\prime=c_{1j}-2p_1$, i.e., $\tau$ is the first starting instant after $r_j$.
 Note, in particular, that since $m_1b_1$ jobs can be started at each starting instant, this is always the case if $j \leq m_1b_1$.
 In this case, we directly obtain $c_{1j}\leq r_j+2p_1\leq c^*_{1j}+p_1$.